CreateYourAccount-username/superpy/report.md

 # Report
-Please include a short, 300-word report that highlights three technical elements of your implementation that you find notable, explain what problem they solve and why you chose to implement it in this way.
-Include this in your repository as a report.md file.
+*Please include a short, 300-word report that highlights three technical elements of your implementation that you find notable, explain what problem they solve and why you chose to implement it in this way.
+Include this in your repository as a report.md file.*

 ##  rich console:
-Implemented Rich Console, very helpful for understanding the console at a quick glance.
+Implemented *rich console*, very helpful for understanding the console at a quick glance.
 For example using:
 ```
     else:
         console.print(
             f'[red]ERROR: {args.expiry} is not a valid date, enter in YYYY-MM-DD format.[/red]')
 ```
 When you see a long bright red line that starts with ERROR it is very clear something is wrong and needs attention.
 Similarly when querying for the profits on a specific date it will print green for profit and red for loss.
-Even before you start to read the exact number you will know if it is good or bad news:
+Even before you start to read the exact number you will know if you've made a profit or a loss:
 ```
     if total_profit >= 0:
         console.print('[green]€ {:.2f}[/green]'.format(total_profit))